Financial Samurai

 The last thing anybody wants is some cocky kid who thinks he or she knows it all.
 You must suffer like they have suffered when they first started.
 Anything less will seem like insubordination.
 Do what you are told until the new incoming class.

-One of the reasons why I think some Asian cultures do so well in the workplace is because filial piety is indoctrinated into their every move.
-It almost doesn’t even matter whether an older person is right or wrong.
+One of the reasons why I think some Asian cultures do well in the workplace is because filial piety is indoctrinated into their every move.
+It almost doesn't even matter whether an older person is right or wrong.

 What matters is that you show the older person some respect through listening and following directions.
 Through respect comes mentorship.
 Through mentorship comes a much greater chance of being successful in one’s career.